-Course Locations: Animas River.
+Course Locations: Animas River and other locations as dictated by water levels.
 Meetings will be held at various locations.
 Expect river temperatures of 45 to 55 degrees and air temps of 50 to 70 degrees (As always, be prepared for cold, rainy weather).

 Overall Health: Participants should be in good physical health and should be in condition to paddle for long hours.
 Class days are long yet invigorating.

 What to expect: The first full day will focus on strokework, followed by video analysis.
 The following days we will be in the classroom initially, then on the river midday, and back to the classroom for video review every afternoon.
 One evening we are at the pool for roll instruction practice.
 Generally our class will run 8:30 am to 7 pm, and then you will be free for the remainder of the evening.
 The last day we typically finish before 5 pm.
 These are rewarding but long days, so arriving rested is recommended.